 - After the initial goal is completed the family will have the opportunity to develop new goals in continuation of the family partnership process.

-- As part of the family partnership process, information and referrals must be provided as requested and documented in WebCAF (see Information and Referral policy).
-Details around information and referrals provided will be included through linked notes in the I & R table in WebCAF.
+- As part of the family partnership process, information and referrals must be provided as requested and documented in the Family Service domain as events with affiliated actions (see Information and Referral policy).
+Additional details not requiring follow up (no action needed) will be documented as a note in the FS domain/FS Information tab.

 - When meeting dual language learners (DLL) families, interpreters will need to be scheduled first and in blocks of time that allow for multiple site coverage.
-Needs should be discussed in advance of the meeting time and staff should enter the home together in these cases to allow for optimal interpretation.
+Needs should be discussed in advance of the meeting time and staff should enter the home together to allow for optimal interpretation.

-- When clarification is needed in regards to management and documentation of caseload, teaching staff will consult with RM for support and Family Support Coordinators will access the Family Services consultant.
+- When clarification is needed in regards to management and documentation of caseload, teaching staff will consult with the Family Support Coordinator for support and Family Support Coordinators will access the Family Services consultant as needed

 This policy complies with Head Start Performance Standard 45 CFR 1304.40 (a)(2)